TheSharks/WildBeastDocs/README.md

   <img src="https://i.imgur.com/kg3pqR6.png">
 </p>

+## This repository has moved to [TheSharks/WildBeast](https://github.com/TheSharks/WildBeast) and is no longer being updated.

 This is the repository for the WildBeast documentation.
 Here you can contribute to our docs and help us make WildBeast easier to access for everyone!

 ## Information